xiaohunying/notes/pages/aws-security.md

 Identity federation allows you to access and manage AWS resources even if you don't have a user account within IAM.
 Identity providers (IdP) allow users to access AWS resources securely.
 There must be a trust relationship between the IdP and your AWS account.
 AWS supports two types of IdP:
-- OpenID such as Facebook, Google, Amazon.
+- **OpenID** - such as Facebook, Google, Amazon.
 Amazon Cognito
-- SAML (Security Assertion Markup Language): allows your existing MS-AD users to authenticate to your AWS resources on a SSO approach.
+- **SAML (Security Assertion Markup Language)** - allows your existing MS-AD users to authenticate to your AWS resources on a SSO approach.

-**Security Token Service (STS)** allows you to gain temporary security credentials for federated users via IAM.
+> **Security Token Service (STS)** allows you to gain temporary security credentials for federated users via IAM.

 An example:

 1. The user initiates a request to authenticate against the **ADFS server** via a web browser using a **SSO URL**.
-2. If the authentication is successful by the AD credentials, SAML will then issues a **successful authentication assertion** back to the users' client requesting federated access.
+2. If the authentication is successful by the AD credentials, SAML will then issues a **Successful Authentication Assertion** back to the users' client requesting federated access.
-3. The SAML assertion is sent to the AWS STS to assume a role within IAM using the **AssumeRoleWithSAML API**.
+3. The **SAML Assertion** is sent to the **AWS STS** to assume a role within IAM using the **AssumeRoleWithSAML API**.
-4. STS responds to the user requesting federated access with temporary security credentials with an assumed role and associated permissions.
+4. **STS** responds to the user requesting federated access with **temporary security credentials** with an assumed role and associated permissions.
-5. The user then has federated access to the necessary AWS services as per the role permissions.
+5. The user then has **federated access** to the necessary AWS services as per the role permissions.

 ## Features of IAM